 - All Support Vehicles must have and use the Race Signage provided by the race.
 The windshield, driver and front passenger side window, as well as the passenger side 2nd seat windows must be clear of all obstructions. - should be placed on the windshield close to the upper edge.
 Other windows may display signs or Racer Numbers.
 The rear windows should be as clear as practical.
-The driver must have a view of following traffic with inside or outside mirrors. - All Support Vehicles must display their Racer Sticker in Windscreen, and Race Number Sticker on Left Front Door & rear of the RSV as specified - 7.5 Slow Moving Vehicle Triangle - Follow Vehicles must have a reflective Slow Moving Vehicle Triangle..
-The triangles must be displayed on the rear of the RSV while following directly behind the Racer.
-This must be visible to drivers approaching from the rear.
-The triangle must be removed or covered when traveling at normal highway speeds, - 7.6 Other Equipment - Bike racks mounted to the rear bumper of Support Vehicles must not obstruct the Race Signage, Slow Moving Vehicle Triangle and vehicle license plate. - If a Support Vehicle is unexpectedly lost the Crew must immediately notify Race HQ.
-Based on the Racer's location in the Race, distance traveled, Crew experience and other factors, the Executive Director will determine whether or not an additional Support Vehicle must be obtained to finish the Race.
+The driver must have a view of following traffic with inside or outside mirrors. - All Support Vehicles must display their Racer Sticker in Windscreen, and Race Number Sticker on Left Front Door & rear of the RSV as specified - 7.5 Other Equipment - Bike racks mounted to the rear bumper of Support Vehicles must not obstruct the Race Signage, Slow Moving Vehicle Triangle and vehicle license plate.